dougeby/IntuneDocs/intune/vpn-settings-windows-10.md

   - **Import**: Browse to a comma-separated file that contains a list of servers in the format: description, IP address or FQDN, Default server.
 Choose **OK** to import these servers into the **Servers** list.
   - **Export**: Exports the list of servers to a comma-separated-values (csv) file

-- **Use this VPN profile for Windows AutoPilot**: When **Yes**, it turns this profile into an always-on VPN connection.
-Always On connects without user interaction, and uses machine certificates (which you add) for authentication.
-After the AutoPilot out-of-box experience completes, the VPN profile is removed from the device.

-  Always on VPN profiles automatically connect when:
-  - Users sign in to their devices
-  - The network on the device changes
-  - The screen on the device turns back on after being turned off

-  Always on VPN supports an IKEv2 connection type.

-    > [!IMPORTANT]
-    > To use Always On, the **Associate WIP or apps with this VPN** setting (Apps and Traffic Rules) must be set to **Not configured**.

 - **Connection type**: Select the VPN connection type from the following list of vendors:

   - **Pulse Secure**